aaronpkelly/aaronpkelly.github.io/_posts/Publishing my Obsidian Vault to Github Pages.md

 I use Obsidian to not only take notes, but to also write blog posts.

 I currently use a custom bash script to make some modifications to my posts at build time to a format that works for Github pages.
-Github will then build a static HTML site for me.
+Github will then build a static HTML site for me, with its native support for Jekyll.

 So, it kind of works.